Links on Android Authority may earn us a commission. Learn more.

 - Reset network settings: You might have to reset your phone’s network settings if nothing else works.
 Go to Settings > System > Reset options > Wi-Fi, mobile, and Bluetooth settings, and tap Reset.
 Keep in mind that this will also reset your Wi-Fi and Bluetooth settings.

-- Third-party apps causing issues: It’s unlikely, but there’s a chance that a third-party app is causing the problem.
+- Third-party apps causing issues: It’s unlikely, but there’s a small chance that a third-party app is causing the problem.
 Boot the phone into Safe Mode and see if the issue persists.
 If your phone can connect to a network without issue while in Safe Mode, it’s an app problem.
 Uninstall any new or recently updated apps to see if the error goes away.

 Contact customer service